 What Katy will do for you: Katy guides intended families and surrogates through the process from start to finish.
 She conducts match meetings with surrogates and families, coordinates with other surrogacy professionals, and provides support and information throughout the process.

 Erin Mays was born and raised in Indianapolis, Indiana.
 She graduated from Purdue University (Go Boilers!) with a degree in political science and history.
-Before moving to Portland and joining NWSC in early 2016, Erin worked for the Indiana House of Representatives and the Indiana State Medical Association.
+Before joining NWSC in early 2016, Erin worked for the Indiana House of Representatives and the Indiana State Medical Association.
 One of her favorite parts of being a case manager is being there when intended parents meet their surrogate for the first time, and seeing the connection that will help build their family.

-When she’s not at work Erin loves traveling to see the US soccer team play, reading historical fiction, watching science fiction and fantasy movies and TV shows, and checking out Portland’s amazing restaurants.
+When she’s not at work Erin loves traveling to see the US soccer team play, reading historical fiction, watching science fiction and fantasy movies and TV shows, and checking out Seattle’s amazing restaurants.
 Her favorite way to explore the city is by checking out all the historic neighborhood movie theaters.

 What Erin will do for you: Erin guides intended families and surrogates through the process from start to finish.
 She conducts match meetings with surrogates and families, coordinates with other surrogacy professionals, and provides support and information throughout the process.
+Erin began her NWSC career in Portland and relocated to the Seattle office in 2018.

 Maria studied at Saint Louis University and Washington University receiving a Bachelor’s and Master’s degree in Social Work.
 Prior to joining NWSC in 2016, Maria spent the past ten years working in adoption at Open Adoption and Family Services, an agency that was founded by NWSC’s director John Chally.
 Maria is excited to bring her experiences to surrogacy and continue to assist others in growing their families.
 It is truly an honor for Maria to guide people through such a pivotal and life-changing part of their lives.